Omega Psi Phi: History

-Omega Psi Phi celebrated its centennial during the week of July 27–31, 2011 in Washington, D.C., becoming distinguished as only the third African American collegiate fraternity to reach the century mark.
-The Centennial Celebration recognized the impact of the Fraternity in communities over the past 100 years, honored Omega Men for achievement in all walks of life, reiterated Omega Psi Phi's commitment to providing unparalleled community service and scholarship, and charted the Fraternity's future activities.
+Omega Psi Phi celebrated its centennial during the week of July 27–31, 2011, in Washington, D.C., becoming distinguished as only the third African American collegiate fraternity to reach the century mark.
+As of 2024, the fraternity has initiated more than 250,000 members and has chartered more than 750 chapters in the United States, Bermuda, Bahamas, Virgin Islands, South Korea, Japan, Liberia, Germany, and Kuwait.
+Its headquarters are in Decatur, Georgia.